 Start by preparing the spelt.
 Rinse well and place in a large saucepan.
 Place on a medium-high heat and cover with boiling water, then add the stock cube and the cumin, paprika, turmeric and baharat.
 Cook for 15-20 minutes until tender (but still deliciously nutty).

 Meanwhile place your sliced courgettes, red peppers and red onions in a large bowl and marinade in the crushed garlic, olive oil and fresh coriander.
 Place on a baking sheet and season well with salt and pepper.
 Roast in the oven for 15-20 minutes.
 You may need to remove the courgettes and peppers after just 15, whilst the red onions continue to caramelize.
 Remove from the oven when ready.

 Place the nigella seeds, coriander seeds, pepper and pul biber in a pestle and mortar and crush to a fine powder.
-Set aside one teaspoon of your spice blend, stir the rest through the honey and set aside.
+Set aside one teaspoon of your homemade spice blend, stir the rest through the honey and set aside.

 Heat a dash of olive oil in a frying pan over a medium-high heat, then pan-fry the halloumi for 3-5 minutes on each side until golden and crisp.
 Drizzle the steaming cheese with sticky, fragrant honey and top with the lemon zest and then juice.